microcredencial-ai-accelerators/ai-accelerators/docs/index.md

 This document will introduces Artificial Intelligent (AI) development based on Deep Learning (DL) and Neural Networks (NNs).
 For this purpose the MNIST database of handwritten digits will be employed.

+The MNIST dataset provides a training set of 60,000 handwritten digits and a validation set of 10,000 handwritten digits.
+The images have size 28 x 28 pixels.
+Therefore, when using a two-layer perceptron, we need 28 x 28 = 784 input units and 10 output units (representing the 10 different digits).

 Requierements:
 - Python3
 Packages: